 S. No. Particulars Page No.

-1 Important Information to Students 1
+1 Important Information to the Students 1

 2 Introduction to the Programme 3

 3 Semester-wise and Course-wise Credits 5

 4 Programme Structure 6

-5 Credit Distribution 9
+5 Credit Distribution 10

-6 Semester I 11- 20
+6 Semester I 12- 22

-7 Semester II 21- 33
+7 Semester II 23- 34

-8 Semester III 34- 45
+8 Semester III 35- 46

-9 Semester IV 46- 57
+9 Semester IV 47- 58

-10 Semester V 58- 68
+10 Semester V 59- 68

 11 Semester VI 69- 78

 12 Semester VII 79- 88

 13 Semester VIII 89- 93

-14 Minor Courses offered to other students 94
+14 Minor Courses offered to the students of other UG 94

+programmes

-Important Information to Students
+Important Information to the Students

-- 1. Programme: B.A.
-(Honours) in English - 2.
-Eligibility: With +2 level of education (Intermediate/ CBSE/ ICSE/ HSC or equivalent in Science/Arts/Commerce/other streams. - 3.
-The minimum duration for completion of the undergraduate programme is eight semesters (four academic years) or as per amendments made by the regulatory bodies from time to time. - 4.
+- 1. Programme: BA (Honours) English - 2.
+Eligibility: +2 level of education (Intermediate/ CBSE/ ICSE/ HSC or equivalent in Science/Arts/Commerce/other streams) - 3.
+The minimum duration for completing the Undergraduate Programme is eight semesters (four academic years) or as per the amendments made by the regulatory bodies from time to time. - 4.
 A student should attend at least 75% of the classes, seminars, and practicals in each course of study. - 5.
 All the courses in the programme carry a Continuous Internal Assessment (CIA) component for a maximum of 40 marks and a Semester-End Examination (SEE) for a maximum of 60 marks.
 The minimum pass mark for a course is 40%. - 6.
-The student is given 3 Continuous Internal Assessment (CIA) tests per semester in each course from which the best 2 performances are considered for calculating the marks in CIA.
+The student is given 3 Continuous Internal Assessment (CIA) tests in each course every semester, from which the best 2 performances are considered for calculating the marks in CIA.
 The academic unit maintains a record of continuous assessment.
-The 3 internal tests are conducted for 15 Marks each; out of the best 2 tests, scores are considered for 30 marks.
-Out of the remaining 10 marks, 5 marks are awarded for assignments, class presentations and class participation of the students and the remaining 5 marks are awarded for punctuality and student attendance. - 7.
-A student should pass separately in both the CIA and the SEE, i.e., a student should secure 16 (40% of 40) out of 40 marks in the CIA and 24 (40% of 60) out of 60 marks in the semester-end examination.
+The 3 internal tests are conducted for a maximum of 15 Marks each; out of the 3 tests, the scores of the best 2 tests are considered for 30 marks.
+Out of the remaining 10 marks, 5 marks are awarded for assignments, class presentations, and class participation of the students and the remaining 5 marks are awarded for punctuality and student attendance. - 7.
+A student should pass separately in both the CIA and the SEE, i.e., a student should secure a minimum of 16 (40% of 40) out of 40 marks in the CIA and a minimum of 24 (40% of 60) out of 60 marks in the Semester-End Examination.